Thick Soergel calculus in type A: Background

-The Hecke algebra $\mH$ has a presentation as an algebra over $\Zvv$ with generators $b_i$, $i \in I$ and the \emph{Hecke relations}
+The Hecke algebra $\HB$ has a presentation as an algebra over $\Zvv$ with generators $b_i$, $i \in I$ and the \emph{Hecke relations}

+The subalgebra $\HB_J$ is generated by $b_j$, $j \in J$.
+It can also be described by generators and relations in the same way.
+Note that $\HB$ is free over $\Zvv$.

-There is a basis for $\mH$ known as the \emph{Kazhdan-Lusztig basis}, with one element $b_w$ for each $w \in W$.
-We will not write them down explicitly in terms of the generators, nor is it easy to do so.
+There is a basis for $\HB$ known as the \emph{Kazhdan-Lusztig basis}, with one element $b_w$ for each $w \in W$.
+We will not write down this basis explicitly in terms of the generators, nor is it easy to do so.
 However, we note that when $w=w_J$ is the longest element of a parabolic subgroup, the corresponding basis element $b_J \define b_{w_J}$ does have a simple presentation in another basis known as the \emph{standard basis}.
-See \cite{Will} for more details.
-We also note that $b_J$ is contained inside the subalgebra $\mH_J$, i.e. it is generated by $b_i$ for $i \in J$.
-When $J=\{i\}$ is a singleton, $b_J=b_i$; when $J$ is empty, $b_\emptyset=1$.
-The key properties satisfied by $b_J$ are the following generalizations of (\ref{bisq}) and (\ref{bidistantbj}):

-Several points deserve emphasis.
-Equation \ref{bJproperty} implies that the left or right ideal of $b_J$ inside $\mH_J$ is rank 1 as a $\Zvv$-module, spanned by $b_J$.
-In addition, if $x$ is any element in a $\mH$-module for which $b_i x = (v + v^{-1}) x$ for any $i \in J$, it must be the case that $b_J x = \qJ x$ (this is more obvious in the standard basis; see \cite{Will}, Lemma 2.2.3).
-Thus equation (\ref{bJproperty}) implies (\ref{bJbK}).
-In particular, if $x \in \mH$ is such an element then it must be in the right ideal of $b_J$ (after inverting $\qJ$ in $\Zvv$).
-Putting these observations together, one may identify $b_J$ as the unique element $x$ (up to scalar) which is contained in $\mH_J$ and for which $b_i x = \qtwo x$ for any $i \in J$.
+When $J=\{i\}$ is a singleton, $b_J=b_i$.
+When $J$ is empty, $b_\emptyset=1$.